High-quality generation of dynamic game content via small language models: A proof of concept: Introduction

 \subsection{Are agentic LLM frameworks the solution?}

 Recent studies have suggested that some of the above challenges can be mitigated by adopting an \emph{agentic} framework, where complex tasks decompose into smaller subtasks handled by separate LLM calls, reminiscent of AI chaining~\cite{Wu2022AIChains} and chain-of-thought reasoning~\cite{Zhang2022AutomaticChainThought,Wei2022Chainofthought}.
-As an example, suppose an NPC has to perform a complex task, such as making a decision based on recent events and its current psychological state.
-This task can then be broken into several separate tasks, some of which can be carried out ahead of time to reduce the final generation time, such as summarizing recent events and evaluating the NPCs state of mind.
-Jeong \emph{et al.}~\cite{Jeong2025} applied this approach, and while players reported high levels of engagement due to the high degree of freedom, the problem of coherence remained, and because the system provided no explicit goals for the LLM, players in turn reported a lack of direction and increased confusion.
-This points towards a fundamental challenge with narrative content generation, namely that narratives comprise a wide section of incompatible operations, and as such it is necessary to break down the generation by first analysing the specific use-case and narrative structure carefully and being very deliberate about what is generated and why, a point stressed by Gervás \emph{et al.}~\cite{Gervas2019}.
-What they suggest is exactly to separate concerns, e.g. by having separate LLM calls working out the valid plot structures from those simulating characters' behaviours.
-Conversely, handling tasks monolithically would require encoding the entire narrative framework into the prompt.
+For example, a complex NPC decision can be decomposed into subtasks such as summarizing recent events and evaluating the NPC's psychological state, some of which can run ahead of time.
+Jeong \emph{et al.}~\cite{Jeong2025} applied this approach and found high player engagement but persistent coherence problems and a lack of direction when no explicit goals were provided to the LLM.
+This points towards a fundamental challenge: narratives comprise incompatible operations, and generating across them requires careful analysis of the specific use-case.
+Gervás \emph{et al.}~\cite{Gervas2019} stressed exactly this, proposing to separate concerns such as plot structure from character behaviour into distinct LLM calls.
+Conversely, handling tasks monolithically would require either encoding the entire narrative framework into the prompt, or relying entirely on the LLM to make such decisions.
 For instance, the logic for tracking and developing narrative tension, managing valid transitions, and triggering character development must be handled while maintaining consistency across all these dimensions.
 An example of this difficulty is quest generation, which touches all these aspects simultaneously.
-Designing such a prompt would be a monumental task, and whether current LLMs are able to successfully follow those instructions is an open question.
-The end result would also rely on the LLM's reasoning rather than the game developer's, introducing considerable risk for less open-ended applications.
-For these reasons, approaches that decompose complex tasks into separate calls hold the most promise.
+Encoding them into a single prompt would be a monumental task, and the alternative, relying on the LLM's own reasoning, cedes creative control and assumes it can maintain a continuous coherent understanding of the entire game state.
+Decomposition into separate calls offers a more dependable and controllable approach.
+A recent example of story generation using deliberate narrative structure is given by Wen \emph{et al.}~\cite{Wen2025AllStoriesAreOneStory}, who constructed coherent branching stories using a directed acyclic graph (DAG) approach combined with a reductionist story framework of rising and falling narrative beats, finding that recognizable narratological structure significantly increased player immersion.
+However, synchronizing generated narrative with gameplay remained an open challenge, illustrating that narrative generation designed independently of gameplay elements cannot be expected to correlate meaningfully with them.
+Where such correlation is intended, designing the two in tandem may be necessary.